Pelicans' Holiday playing with 'rage' after finding peace - WDEF

 Davis and fellow teammates have been particularly amused by the transformation of Holiday’s on-court persona, and won’t say a word to discourage it.

 Holiday has rarely been all that animated on the court or much of a trash talker.
-But against Portland his gesticulations – or his eagerness to sprint into scuffles under the basket – were impossible to miss.
+But against Portland his gesticulations – or his eagerness to sprint into scuffles after a hard foul- were impossible to miss.

 “I have no idea where that came from, talking smack to the fans.
 I’ve never seen it,” Davis said.
 “I love it.
 If he can keep getting 40 for us then I’ll make him mad every game.